ibm-watson-data-lab/nodejs-cloudant-quickstart/README.md

 // { black: 1, grey: 1, tabby: 1, white: 2 }
 ```

-Values from deeper within your document can be accessed using object notation:

-- `address.postcode`
-- `socialmedia.facebook.email`

 Passing an array to `count` causes multi-dimensional counting:

 ```js